yan-soon/tp/docs/UserGuide.md

 ## Command summary

-This section is the table of all the commands available and their respective usage example in GradPad.
+This section is the table of all the commands available, and their respective usage example in GradPad.

 <div markdown="block" class="alert alert-info">